ghdl/ghdl/doc/about.rst

   Changing the 'V' to mean *verification* reflects the language's increasing usage for verification as well as design.
   See `VHDL 202X PAR <http://www.eda-twiki.org/twiki/pub/P1076/PrivateDocuments/Par1076_202X.pdf>`__ via :ref:`vasg:VHDL202X`.

-Although VHDL was not designed for writing general purpose programs, VHDL *is* a programming language: you can write any algorithm with it, you can interact with files, with the environment, etc.
+Although VHDL was not designed for writing general purpose programs, VHDL *is* a programming language: any algorithm can be written with it, it can interact with files, the environment, stdin and stdout, etc.
-If you are able to write programs, you will find in VHDL features similar to those found in procedural languages such as :wikipedia:`C <C_(programming_language)>`, :wikipedia:`Python <Python_(programming_language)>`, or :wikipedia:`Ada <Ada_(programming_language)>`.
+VHDL has features similar to those found in procedural languages such as :wikipedia:`C <C_(programming_language)>`, :wikipedia:`Python <Python_(programming_language)>`, or :wikipedia:`Ada <Ada_(programming_language)>`.